Man Who Borrowed N8,300 from Loan App Finally Repays Debt After 3 Years, Displays How Much He Paid

 Source: Facebook

-In a Facebook post, the young man displayed details of the loan he had taken back on November 17, 2022.
+In a Facebook post, the young man displayed details of the loan he had taken on November 17, 2022.

-Amount he repaid to loan company
+Amount Nigerian man repaid to loan company

 From the information he made public, he was expected to repay the loan by December 16, 2022.

 Due to his failure to pay on time, the loan accrued a penalty of N14,857.

-The interest the loan accrued amounted to N1,494, bringing his total repayment amount to N24, 651.
-His post read:
+The interest the loan accrued amounted to N1,494, bringing his total repayment amount to N24,651.

-"Dear PalmPay Nigeria I've just paid back the loan I took from you guys about 3yrs ago.
+"Dear PalmPay Nigeria, I've just paid back the loan I took from you guys about 3yrs ago.
 Thanks for teaching me the hard way😑."

-People react to man's loan amount
+People react to man's loan repayment amount

 Oby Nwa II said: